imroc/req/README.md

 =======
 `req` implements a friendly API over Go's existing `net/http` library.

 `Req` and `Resp` are two most important struct, you can think of `Req` as a client that initiate HTTP requests, `Resp` as a information container for the request and response.
-They all provide great APIs that allows you to do a lot of things conveniently
+They all provide simple and convenient APIs that allows you to do a lot of things.
 ``` go
 func (r *Req) Post(url string, v ...interface{}) (*Resp, error)
 ```